RocketResearch-Inc/compair_core/docs/user-guide.md

 ### 1.2 Verify the email address

-Follow the verification link emailed by Compair, which hits `GET /verify-email?token=...`.
+When `COMPAIR_REQUIRE_EMAIL_VERIFICATION=true`, follow the verification link emailed by Compair, which hits `GET /verify-email?token=...`.
 Verification activates the account, starts a 30-day trial (when trials are enabled), clears the token, and sends pending group invitations if any.
+Skip this step when verification is disabled.

 ### 1.3 Log in and maintain a session